orfeio/orfeio/rsafd.md

     ```
 3. [Download the Rsafd R package](https://github.com/PrincetonUniversity/Rsafd/releases/download/v20250902002429/Rsafd.zip), decompress, and install by copying the Rsafd folder to the Rlibs folder in your [Google Drive](https://drive.google.com/).

-Each time you wish to work with a Colab Notebook for the class, run the following commands.
+Each time you wish to work with a Colab Notebook, run the following commands.

 1. Switch to a Python runtime and reconnect your Google Drive.
     ```